OorjitSethi/AmongThem3D/README.md

 ## Controls

 - **Click** on the game window to enable mouse look controls
-- **W, A, S, D** keys to move (forward, left, backward, right)
+- **W, A, S, D** keys or **Arrow keys** to move
 - **Space** to jump
+- **E** to interact with doors and other objects
 - **ESC** to release the mouse

 ## Implementation Details

 This game uses:
 - Three.js for 3D rendering
-- PointerLockControls from Three.js for mouse look
-- Custom movement and physics implementation
+- Cannon.js for physics simulations

-## Extending the Game

-To add more features to the game, consider:
-- Adding collision detection with the cubes
+- Custom collision detection and interaction systems
-- Implementing a shooting mechanism
-- Adding game objectives or enemies
-- Improving the environment design
+- Dynamic lighting and materials

 ## License